qezz/xproject-reports/aws-billing.md

 ## Important note ##

-In this guide I will use Cost and Usage Reports service, because it is recomended by AWS, due to fact that standard reports are going to be deprecated and unavailable in future
+In this guide I will use **Cost and Usage Reports service**, because it is recomended by AWS, due to fact that standard reports are going to be deprecated and unavailable in future

 ## Using Cost and Usage Reports (CUR) ##